thinkingtree/ruby-interfaces/README.md

 Note that the use_ssl? method is no longer abstract in the SecureMailerConfiguration interface because it has been implemented.

+## Optional methods

+An interface may contain optional methods.
+If they are defined by a class then they will be delegated to, but if they are not defined they will simply return nil.
+This alleviates the developer from having to add respond_to? checks before calling methods that may or may not be defined.

+    class TestInterface < Interface
+      abstract :field1
+      optional :field2
+    end

+    TestInterface.new.field2
+    => nil

 ## Typed accessors

 The typed_attr_accessor and typed_attr_writer helpers make it easy to create attributes that always conform to an interface: